prebid/prebid.github.io/overview/intro.md

 ### Prebid Mobile

 For mobile apps, Prebid provides Prebid Mobile (PBM), an end-to-end header bidding solution for both iOS and Android.
-Working in conjunction with Prebid Server, PBM reduces latency and enables access to more mobile buyers, PBM provides options for banner and interstitial ad formats and enables user to set global targeting values for the bid request.
+Working in conjunction with Prebid Server, PBM reduces latency and enables access to more mobile buyers, provides options for banner and interstitial ad formats, and enables user to set global targeting values for the bid request.

 **Prebid Mobile process**